rambler-digital-solutions/rambler-it-ios/README.md

 ### Overview
 ![Travis CI](https://travis-ci.org/rambler-ios/RamblerConferences.svg?branch=develop)

-**Rambler.Conferences** is an open source application, which highlights the basic approaches to mobile application architecture used in *Rambler&Co*.
+**Rambler&IT** is an open source application, which highlights the basic approaches to mobile application architecture used in *Rambler&Co*.
+You can download it from the [AppStore](https://itunes.apple.com/us/app/rambler-it/id1145829115).

 The design map:
 ![Design map](http://i.imgur.com/MhQqy87.png)